Thryv (THRY) vs. The Competition Head-To-Head Analysis

 Volatility and Risk

-This table compares Thryv and its peers revenue, earnings per share (EPS) and valuation.
+This table compares Thryv and its peers gross revenue, earnings per share and valuation.

 |Gross Revenue